kazkojima/colorlight-i5-tips/README.md

 boards/riscv/litex_vexriscv/litex_vexriscv.dts
 ```

-need to be modified for the changes in the configuration of the SoC, frequences and the address of the CSRs. colorlight_i5.py generates build/colorlight_i5/software/include/generated/csr.h which contains the CSR's address information when building SoC RTL.
+need to be modified for the changes in the configuration of the SoC, frequencies and the address of the CSRs. colorlight_i5.py generates build/colorlight_i5/software/include/generated/csr.h which contains the CSR's address information when building SoC RTL.

 The simple example like blinky works successfully, though it looks some litex drivers in zephyr are WIP and not full-featured.